Jerome-openclassroom/AI_Evaluation_Consensus_2025/README.md

 * Aligned with post-AGI contexts where cross-domain skillsets and demonstrable project impact become key differentiators.

 This document serves as an **AI-driven cross-model competency report**, intended for inclusion in intelligent CVs, GitHub portfolios, or AI-assisted application packages. **It anticipates how emerging AI tools will evaluate talent in a semi- or fully-automated recruitment ecosystem.**

+**📌 What makes an honest offer?**
+**Not every offer needs to be high-paying — but every offer must include a fair, non-negotiable base salary.**
+**Complementary benefits (e.g. housing, meals, setting) are welcome — but they do not replace salary.
+They support it.**

+**An honest offer includes:**

+**💬 Clear expectations, responsibilities, and scope of work.**

+**🧮 Fair compensation, in line with proven technical and scientific contributions.**

+**🏠 Optional benefits, as part of quality of life — not as substitutes for payment.**

+**🤝 Respectful framing, acknowledging the candidate’s level without distortion.**

+**📌 Do not confuse modesty with undervaluation.**
+**If the salary is below a realistic threshold for senior STEM/AI roles, no benefits will compensate for that imbalance — and the offer will be declined.**
 📌 **No need to oversell, no reason to underplay — the facts are here.**
 🧭 Profile AI-benchmarked – no exaggeration needed, no misjudgment accepted.